infinilabs/zipora/cpp_benchmark/README_COMPARISON.md

 ## License

-This benchmark comparison system is part of the infini-zip project and follows the same licensing terms.
+This benchmark comparison system is part of the zipora project and follows the same licensing terms.